DGUV Information 201-056

 The most important measures include the provision of rescue systems specially developed for working at height and regular rescue drills to ensure that employees can act quickly and effectively in the event of an emergency.

-Advantages of implementing DGUV Information 201-057
+Benefits of implementing DGUV Information 201-056

 In addition, by complying with the regulations, companies minimize the risk of legal consequences that they could face in the event of an accident.
 Complete documentation of the safety measures taken and training courses is of central importance here.